 India is a parliamentary democracy where the executive is responsible to the legislature.
 Many features of the Indian polity and constitution have their legacy in the British systems of administration that the colonial rulers had devised and employed in managing affairs in India.

-NCERT notes on important topics for the UPSC civil services exam.
-These notes will also be useful for other competitive exams like bank PO, SSC, state civil services exams and so on.
+NCERT notes on important topics for the UPSC civil services exam will be useful for other competitive exams like bank PO, SSC, state civil services exams and so on.

 This article talks about the Historical Background of the Constitution of India and is an important topic for the IAS Exam.